Some People Can Do What They Like

-Some People Can Do What They Like is the third solo album by Robert Palmer, released in 1976.
+Some People Can Do What They Like is the third solo studio album by Robert Palmer, released in 1976.
 It includes "Man Smart, Woman Smarter" which peaked at number 63 on the Billboard Pop Singles chart and number 46 in the UK in 1977.
 The album peaked at number 68 in the US.
 The album was dedicated to Mongezi Feza.
 The model on the front cover, engaging Palmer in a game of strip poker, is Playboy magazine's April 1976 Playmate of the Month, Denise Michele.